Leaf vegetable: Italy

-Preboggion, a mixture of different wild boiled greens, is used in Ligurian cuisine to stuff ravioli and pansoti.
+Preboggion, a mixture of different wild boiled leaf vegetables, is used in Ligurian cuisine to stuff ravioli and pansoti.
 One of the main ingredients of preboggion are borage (Borago officinalis) leaves.

 Preboggion is also sometimes added to minestrone soup and frittata.

 Poland

 Botwinka (or boćwinka) is a soup that features beet stems and leaves as one of its main ingredients.
 The word "botwinka" is the diminutive form of "botwina" which refers to leafy vegetables like chard and beet leaves.

 United States

-In the cuisine of the Southern United States and traditional African-American cuisine, turnip, collard, kale, garden cress, dandelion, mustard, and pokeweed greens are commonly cooked, and often served with pieces of ham or bacon.
+In the cuisine of the Southern United States and traditional African-American cuisine, turnip, collard, kale, garden cress, dandelion, mustard, and pokeweed greens are commonly cooked and often served with pieces of ham or bacon.
 The boiling water, called potlikker, is used as broth.
-Water in which pokeweed has been prepared contains toxins removed by the boiling, and should be discarded.
+Water in which pokeweed has been prepared contains toxins that have been removed by boiling and should be discarded.

 Sauteed escarole is a primary ingredient in the Italian-American dish Utica greens.